Best Electronic Drum Sets: Standard + Hybrid 2024

 Cymbals and Hi-Hat

 Electronic drum kits utilize plastic cymbals with specially designed rubber pads on top.
-They are designed to replicate the playing feel of metal cymbals and metal hi-hats - but are usually smaller, probably to save on cost and space.
-For the most realistic playing experience, you'll generally want a kit with at least a crash cymbal, a ride cymbal and a hi-hat.
+They are designed to replicate the playing feel of metal cymbals and metal hi-hats – but are usually smaller, probably to save on cost and space.
+For the most realistic playing experience, you’ll generally want a kit with at least a crash cymbal, a ride cymbal, and a hi-hat.
 As for quality and feel, more expensive ones usually have more realistic bounce and feel, so you get what you pay for.
 Based on our market research, Roland cymbals are widely considered to be the gold standard.

-Number of Zones/Triggers
+Number of Zones/ Drum Triggers

 Cymbal Choke

 Cymbal choking is a technique used by drummers to mute cymbals with their hands.
 Kits that have at least one crash cymbal with choke are preferred for realism.
 Some technique adjustments are required to trigger cymbal choking, and it may vary from kit to kit.
 There are some that require pinching at the outer edge, while more advanced cymbals allow for easier choking.
-Some of the premium cymbals even allow for muffling and pre-choking, but are usually found on more expensive kits.
+Some of the premium cymbals even allow for muffling and pre-choking but are usually found on more expensive kits.

 Drum Sound Module